RibirX/Ribir/docs/declare_builtin_fields.md

  	 - enumerate to describe which direction allow widget to scroll.
 - transform : [`Transform`]
  	 - A widget that applies a transformation its child.
 Doesn't change size, only apply painting
-- key : [`Key`]
- 	 - assign a key to widget, use for track if two widget is same widget in two frames.

 [`Box < dyn for < 'r > FnMut(LifeCycleCtx < 'r >) >`]: prelude::Box < dyn for < 'r > FnMut(LifeCycleCtx < 'r >) >